mavrn/Oxygen/README.md

 Output for a valid expression will be the result of the expression.<br>
 Output for a valid function declaration will be nothing. <br>
 Output for input consisting entirely of whitespace will be nothing. <br>
-Output for any input preceded by `/` will be nothing and the input will be ignored. <br>
 A warning will be displayed if the user tries to override a built-in function.

 ### **Errors**